reframejs/reframe/plugins/create/starters/react-frontend/readme.template.md

 Choose this starter if you don't need a backend or if you already have one.

 If you are not sure if you need a Node.js server, that's fine:
-You can use the React Frontend starter and easily add a Node.js server afterwards.
+You can use the react-frontend starter and easily add a Node.js server afterwards.

-For other starters, see the [list of starters](/docs/starters.md).
+For other starters, see the [list of starters](/docs/starters.md#readme).

 - [Quick Start](#quick-start)
 - Usage Basics